 Send it together with your 2022 dues ($50) to:

 1237 S. Victoria Avenue – Box 197

 PAY YOUR DUES

-IMPORTANT: there is a $1.80 transaction fee for online payments - it is automatically included in the payment amount.
-If you are paying by Creditcard or paypal please enter your Mandalay Property Address as Shipping Address if different from Billing address on the payment forms that will appear when you click the Pay Dues button!!
+IMPORTANT: If you are paying by Creditcard or paypal please enter your Mandalay Property Address as Shipping Address if different from Billing address on the payment forms that will appear when you click the Pay Dues button!!